 The ACH Group Board comprises members representing a wide range of skills and expertise in the areas of healthy ageing, aged care, finance, law, health, business development, local government, property, public policy, media, quality, risk, housing and governance.

 Board members contract to regularly participate in our “Good Lives Conversations”, an initiative which provides a structured process of communication between the Board and the ACH Group community.
-This includes an opportunity for the Board to hear from ACH Group clients, families and people in their 70s, 80s and 90s living independently in the community about things we might do differently and better in the future, particularly to support older people to live good lives.
+This includes an opportunity for the Board to hear from ACH Group customers, families and people in their 70s, 80s and 90s living independently in the community about things we might do differently and better in the future, particularly to support older people to live good lives.

 Geoff Holdich believes in providing meaningful opportunities for older people to live good lives, promoting good health and happiness.